barsanuphe/librariansync/README.md

     -k, --sync-kindle     sync library with kindle

     Tagging:
     Search and tag ebooks.
-Filters can begin with author:, title:, tag: for a more precise search.
+For --list, --filter and --exclude, STRING can begin with author:, title:, tag: for a more precise search.

     -f [STRING [STRING ...]], --filter [STRING [STRING ...]]